Isomorphs in sheared binary Lennard-Jones glass: Transient response: Analysis of stress-strain curves

 \subsection{Non-invariance of stress peaks}

 With the protocol for determining the putative isomorph established, we now present our main results.
 Figure~\ref{fig:stress_strain_along_isomorph} shows the full (reduced) stress strain curves for all densities along the isomorph generated as described in Sec.~\ref{sec:matching_flow_stress}, using reduced strain rate $10^{-3}$ and initial configurations cooled at rate $R_{c,0}=10^{-5}$.
 The initial elastic parts of the curves overlay, showing that the elastic shear modulus is invariant in reduced units along the isomorph.
 In particular, a closer inspection of the data (not shown here) shows collapse within the noise for the initial 1\% or so of strain.
 Also it is clear that the steady state flow stresses match, at least within the fluctuations--this is expected since the isomorph was constructed to have invariant flow stress.
 Nevertheless it serves as a check that the analytic formula for constructing the isomorph is reliable.
 However, the peak in the stress-strain curve is clearly not invariant--it decreases systematically with increasing density, by about 20\%, as the density rises to 2.8.
 Thus we have a clear deviation from isomorph invariance when the transient response to shearing is considered.
+We remind the reader that the real ({\it i.e.}~non-reduced) shear stress involves a factor of $\rho k_BT$ which changes by over two orders of magnitude over the density range studied here.